The bread is rising. Mira asks if you'll teach her the rye loaf today, the one with the caraway, that her mother used to make.

 Spark packs when you want more.
 Most players land here.
 Buy what you need, stop when you're done.

 Pro, for people running multiple campaigns.
-900 spark monthly, more worlds, early access.
+900 spark monthly, more worlds, priority engine access.
 Skip it if you only run one campaign at a time.

 If a price tag chases you off, this probably wasn't your kind of thing.